jonahzankl/academic-website/content/publication/example/index.md

 ---
-title: "An example conference paper"
+title: "Shared Identity, Says Who?
+How Diverse Organizations Interact in Entrepreneurial Ecosystems"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Robert Ford

-# Author notes (optional)
-author_notes:
-- "Equal contribution"
-- "Equal contribution"
+- Matthew Grimes

-date: "2013-07-01T00:00:00Z"
+date: "2019-07-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).